St. Luke’s Hospital is getting a FREE ad here. Lucky them.

 Now- digest that, Folks!

-If you took out the bill for the X-ray portion of my wrists, this bill would have been much smaller.
+If I took out the bill for the X-ray portion of my wrists, this bill would have been much smaller.

-I want to add that Jim and I have excellent private insurance here in California.
-We do have to pay a premium of 550.00 a month plus any co-pays.
-We’ve dropped/ opted out of this coverage since Blue Cross/ Blue Shield does not reimburse nor recognize use in the Philippines.
-Instead I am going to funnel that money to an account (savings) where it will stay until we need it.
+I had excellent private insurance here in California.
+I paid a premium of $550.00 a month plus any co-pays.
+I’ve opted out of this.
+Instead I am going to funnel that money to an account (MSA savings) where it will stay until I need it.